hfp/xconfigure/config/cp2k/README.md

 ### Step-by-step Guide

-This step-by-step guide attempts to build the official release of CP2K.
+This step-by-step guide aims to build an MPI/OpenMP-hybrid version of the official release of CP2K using the GNU Compiler Collection, Intel MPI, Intel MKL, LIBXSMM, ELPA, LIBXC, and LIBINT.
 Internet connectivity is assumed on the build-system.
 Please note that such limitations can be worked around or avoided with additional steps.
 However, this simple step-by-step guide aims to make some reasonable assumptions.

 The first step builds ELPA.
 Do not use an ELPA-version newer than 2017.11.001.